What is NAP

 If you’re new to the game a tool like Yext is going to be your “quick and dirty” secret weapon to getting over 100 listings nearly instantly for your location – but it’s still best to start with a GMB listing for naming convention, you just won’t have as much cleanup to do!

 So, Am I Done?

 SEO is never done.
-Be sure to continually monitor your listings, new ones could pop up or user provided data could alter old location listings rendering them incorrect.
+Be sure to continually monitor your listings, new ones could pop up or user-provided data could alter old location listings rendering them incorrect.
 It’s also good to monitor for reviews on these directories as reviews are another ranking factor of Google.

 Be on top of your location data!
-Take the version of your address that Google provides (Suite, #, STE, etc.) and treat it as gold – if you don’t have a Google My Business listing for each of your locations, make one ASAP!
+Take the version of your address that Google provides (Suite, #, STE, etc.) and treat it like gold – if you don’t have a Google My Business listing for each of your locations, make one ASAP!
 Use the Google provided address to modify listings you find using a citation analysis tool and edit your website with it as well.
 Don’t set it and forget it – keep an eye on the tool you choose to use, not only for duplicates and incorrect listings but also for user reviews and sentiment.